[Agenda] EU court to rule on migrant quotas This Week

 Intel fine

-In more mundane matters, the EU court in Luxembourg will also rule on a landmark anti-trust case on Wednesday.
+In more mundane matters, the EU court in Luxembourg will rule on a landmark anti-trust case on Wednesday.

 The EU fined US chip maker Intel €1 billion in 2009 for alleged sweetheart deals with loyal clients.